-As long as greed exists, so corruption.
+As long as greed exists, so does corruption.
 To combat corruption, the US enacted the Foreign Corrupt Practices Act (FCPA).

 They also require the maintenance of accurate books and records and an adequate system of internal controls that would aid in the detection and prevention of FCPA violations.